 - For the pleasure of others without compensation.

-- May not be used for regular transportation in the manner of a fully licensed vehicle.
+- Regular transportation in the manner of a fully licensed vehicle.

-Remember to update your Good To Go! account
+6. Update your Good To Go! account